 $28,884,716

-It is the story about two prisoners; Andy Dufresne (Tim Robbins), a banker that’s been sentenced to life imprisonment for murdering his wife and her lover, (despite claiming innocence), and contraband smuggler Ellis ‘Red’ Redding (Morgan Freeman), whom he befriends over the next two decades at the Shawshank State Penitentiary.
+The narrative follows Andy Dufresne (Tim Robbins), a banker wrongly sentenced to life for the murder of his wife and her lover, and Ellis ‘Red’ Redding (Morgan Freeman), a wise contraband smuggler.
+Their enduring friendship develops over two decades in Shawshank State Penitentiary.

-Both men become instrumental in a money-laundering operation, led by their prison warden Samuel Norton (Bob Gunton).
-The film has supporting roles from Clancy Brown, William Sadler, James Whitmore, and Gil Bellows.
+Together, they become vital to a money-laundering operation overseen by the corrupt warden, Samuel Norton (Bob Gunton).
+The standout cast also features Clancy Brown, William Sadler, James Whitmore, and Gil Bellows in memorable supporting roles.

 Recommended: